DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/faq-mgr-parameter.md

 ## Examples

-The following is an example of configuring MySQL Group Replication with the `loose_` prefix
+The following is an example of configuring MySQL Group Replication with the `loose_` prefix:

 ```ini
 [mysqld]